 Predatory open access publishing describes an exploitative open-access publishing business model that involves charging publication fees to authors without providing the editorial and publishing services associated with legitimate journals.

-Remember that not all predatory publishers are listed on the Beall’s list.
-The first thing that should alert you is when a publisher is asking for money.
+It is not always obvious whether a publisher is a predator or not.
 Reputable academic journals – at least those in the humanities – usually do not charge publication fees, nor do they make it compulsory to purchase a subscription.
 I personally have never paid a cent for having my publications published in peer-reviewed journals.
-If your publications are good, they will get published by reputable journals.
+Good publications will get published by reputable journals.
 If a publisher asks for money to publish an article in any field of the humanities, chances are that it is a predatory publisher.

 Case Study: Journal of Language and Literature (JLL)